Exclamatory Sentences

 Agreement or Confirmation: What a fantastic idea!

-Disbelief or Disapproval: How irresponsible that behavior was!
+Disbelief or Disapproval: How irresponsible that behaviour was!

 Anticipation or Excitement: What an exciting adventure awaits us!